atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 '— has been caught in bed with her hairdresser!! — I feel for my brother, who had not the least Sulpiciqn of Such, an iasrraous proceeding 1 He was ever indeed a doting fool..
-■ While I was makiiiy" Some Severe Striftures ayainst O O' uxoriousness, even in the presence of my future, t’other day, Mrs. Elliot exclaimed, “Bless me, ray lord, can a man love his wife too veil.?.?
+■ While I was makiiiy" Some Severe Striftures ayainst O O' uxoriousness, even in the presence of my future, t’other day, Mrs. Elliot exclaimed, "Bless me, ray lord, can a man love his wife too veil.?.?
-“madam; if he i; So far blinded by his pallion for her, as to fusier her to injure hi honour and her own by her' indiscreet conduct, he certainly loves her too. well — ^periiaps I ihould.rather say too much.” — Bux to my Story.
+"madam; if he i; So far blinded by his pallion for her, as to fusier her to injure hi honour and her own by her' indiscreet conduct, he certainly loves her too. well — ^periiaps I ihould.rather say too much." — Bux to my Story.
-This wanton toad, it Seems, had behaved in Such a manner, before her Servants,, that they Sufpected her for Some time tliev were all attached to northwest brother who was one of the belt ofmaster's; and s.nith who waits upon him, having aii afieition for Mrs. mastora, my lady’s woman, was infoimed by her how things went. — — He, therefore, immediately acquainted Ned with the disagreeable, intelligence, adding, “Sit.
-Perle, lir, is at this very instant with Lady Louisa.”
+This wanton toad, it Seems, had behaved in Such a manner, before her Servants,, that they Sufpected her for Some time tliev were all attached to northwest brother who was one of the belt ofmaster's; and s.nith who waits upon him, having aii afieition for Mrs. mastora, my lady’s woman, was infoimed by her how things went. — — He, therefore, immediately acquainted Ned with the disagreeable, intelligence, adding, "Sit.
+Perle, lir, is at this very instant with Lady Louisa."
 My brother' was at firsl incredulous; he was So unwilling to believe the information he had received, that, instead of going to surprise the rascal, he began to Swear at Smith, for daring to mention his lady in So injurious a way, threatening to turn him into the Street, G 4 Smith,
 XX X X VIX X VI

 I
-Smith, knowing how much he idolised her, wait v ed patiently, till his fury was abated, and then told him, “that he had lived too long with him, and had been too well Satisfied with his Situation, to think of making him uneasy for nothing. -- -- -- -- My lady.
-Sir, ” added he, “has given the Strongest proofs of her infidelity j and I Should not deserve to live with fo good a master, if I concealed what I have heard and seen” ” with the steady tone in which he fpokc the last words, poor Ned could no longer refuse credit to what had been communicated. -- -- -- -- -- “Follow me, ” said he, trembling, “follow me to my wifes apartment.” ' smi h followed at a distance;.
+Smith, knowing how much he idolised her, wait v ed patiently, till his fury was abated, and then told him, "that he had lived too long with him, and had been too well Satisfied with his Situation, to think of making him uneasy for nothing. -- -- -- -- My lady.
+Sir, " added he, "has given the Strongest proofs of her infidelity j and I Should not deserve to live with fo good a master, if I concealed what I have heard and seen" " with the steady tone in which he fpokc the last words, poor Ned could no longer refuse credit to what had been communicated. -- -- -- -- -- "Follow me, " said he, trembling, "follow me to my wifes apartment." ' smi h followed at a distance;.
 Poor Ned, petrified with horror and furprise, called aloud for help;
 Smith hurried into the room to the aslistance of his master, but found' him only sunk down upon